ray01402/Marlin/README.md

 <p align="center"><img src="buildroot/share/pixmaps/logo/marlin-outrun-nf-500.png" height="250" alt="MarlinFirmware's logo" /></p>

-This is a customised version of Marlin for the Ender 5 Plus to work with the BTT SKR 3 mainboard and using the stock LCD.
+This is a customised version of Marlin for the Ender 5 Plus to work with the BTT SKR MINI E3 V3 mainboard and using the stock LCD.

 The stock LCD needs to be flashed with a custom LCD firmware available from https://github.com/Desuuuu/DGUS-reloaded/wiki/Flashing-the-firmware or it will not work with anything other than the stock main board, and the very buggy and outdated version of Marlin that Creality created 5,000 years ago.

-The LCD will also need the cable modifying to fit the SKR e3 v3 mainboard, this is a very simple modification and can be done in several ways.
+The LCD will also need the cable modifying to fit the BTT SKR MINI E3 V3 mainboard, this is a very simple modification and can be done in several ways.
 Link to board diagram: https://imgur.com/a/Egt5VFN Link to Ender 5 Plus touchscreen pins: https://imgur.com/rGRCmfs   (Thanks to u/DodgeDeBoulet on Reddit)